 He began his career as a director at the NBC affiliate in Houston.
 Later he was named Director of Creative Services responsible for all advertising and promotion.
 He also served a three-year term as National Chairman of the Promotion Committee for all NBC affiliates.

 He has also directed a number of documentaries, commercials and music videos plus live events featuring Lyle Lovett, Willie Nelson, Jimmy Reed, Sonny Terry & Brownie McGee among others as well as ESPN and Eurosport specials.
 Two of his music documentaries are archived at The Center for American History.

-In 2001 Bryant expanded his skillset to include working as a simulcast director.
+In 2001 Bryant expanded his skill set to include directing live opera.
 His first project was for David Gockley at Houston Grand Opera.
-He has now directed simulcasts of hundreds of performances working with over fifty different opera productions in Houston, Washington DC, Chicago, Philadelphia, San Francisco and Santa Fe.
+He has now captured hundreds of performances of live simulcasts in several cities including Houston, Washington DC, Chicago, Philadelphia, San Francisco, Santa Fe and Palm Beach.